marcopolo4k/Provision/README.md

 - Run any bash script.
 - 'sudo -i' to root if needed (like some local cP OS images).

+Features AFAIK, puppet lacks, or difficult to achieve (I welcome msgs pointing me how to do these):
+- configure a vm without a network connection out to the internet or some other server
+- configure a vm without puppet already running

 ## Installation
 1.) perl modules need to be installed:
 ```